 Better web browsing: tips for customising your computer

-Do you have issues with online accessibility?
-This could mean that reading or understanding online content is more difficult because of a number of reasons.
+Do you have issues with digital accessibility?
+This means that reading or understanding online content may be more difficult because of a number of reasons.

-This may be because:
+This could be because:

 - you have a long term illness, impairment or disability (this can be auditory, cognitive, neurological, physical, speech or visual)